XV. Unallowable Costs

 - Laundry Charges

-- Lodging costs in excess of Federal per diem: For events of 30 or more participants that are funded with an OCJP award, if lodging costs exceed the Federal per diem, none of the lodging costs are allowable, effective January 1, 2001.
+- Lodging costs in excess of Federal per diem: For events of 30 or more participants that are funded with an OCJP award, if lodging costs exceed the Federal per diem, any deviation from the conus rate will require prior approval from OCJP

 - Food and beverage costs are rarely allowable.
 See specific Fund Source chapter for more information.